Our Green Story

 Homecrest Outdoor Living products are designed and tested for an extended life cycle to reduce their impact on the environment.
 They consistently conduct testing at higher levels than the industry requires, ensuring their product life span for many years.

 Their outdoor patio furniture frames are aluminum, steel and wrought iron, all of which are recyclable materials.
 In addition, the cardboard cartons used to ship Homecrest furniture are recyclable and their packaging is designed to have as minimal an environmental impact as possible.
-Chairs, chaises and tables are packed in multiple-units to reduce packaging.
+Chairs, chaises and tables are packed in multiple units to reduce packaging.

-Heat from the finishing ovens is captured to help warm the manufacturing facility in cold weather.
+The heat from the finishing ovens is captured to help warm the manufacturing facility in cold weather.
 A significant concern as temperatures in Minnesota can plummet to 10 – 20 degrees below zero in the winter months.

 All processes meet or exceed EPA standards.
 The plant cleaning and finishing systems are water-born, not chemical-born, protecting their employees and the environment.
 The amount of hazardous waste and VOC emissions is nearly non-existent.
 The wash stages for products are cascaded so that water is used many times before disposal.